wko27/blog/_posts/2017-09-17-ES6_Import_Export.md

 A common pattern is for a single file to only export a single object (usually a function or class).
 For this case, ES6 added the **default** keyword.

 For this example, we'll assume moduleA wants to export function **foo** and moduleB wants to import it.
-In moduleA, we can use a default export:
+In moduleA, we'll use a **default** export:

 ```
 export default function foo() {